ejelymyles/phase3-ATS-project/README.md

 ## Job Model

 The Job model represents the various open roles the recruiter may be hiring for.
-It is the "one" in the one-to-many relationship with Candidates.
+It is the "one" component the one-to-many relationship with Candidates.
 In otherwords one job can have many candidates, but candidates can only belong to one job.
 Jobs are initialized with Name, Team, Location, and Level attributes.
 Level refers the the level of seniority or years of experience the team is targeting or the ideal candidate.

-Each attribute is decorated with a property that restricts what type of input must for that particular attribute.
+Each attribute is decorated with a property that restricts what type of input must be used that particular attribute.
 In the Job model, each attribute must be inputted as a String.

 The model contains the following Class methods:
 1. create_table - creates a jobs table in the database if none exists
-2. drop_table - delete the jobs table from the database if one exists
+2. drop_table - deletes the jobs table from the database if one exists
 3. create - creates and saves a  new job to the database
 4. instance_from_db - returns a job from the database
 5. get_all - returns all of the jobs from the database